-Seafood salad is a classic mixed seafood appetizer, perfect even for celebrations.
-Pair it with Gavi, a wine that combines freshness with good structure and complexity.
-It has a fine bouquet of good intensity and persistence, offering slightly floral aromas.
-Straw yellow in color.
-On the palate, it is fresh, graceful, and well-structured.
+Seafood salad is a classic mixed fish appetizer, perfect for parties too.
+It pairs well with Gavi, a wine that balances freshness with good structure and complexity.
+It has a fine bouquet with good intensity and persistence, offering slightly floral aromas.
+Pale yellow in color.
+On the palate it presents itself fresh, graceful, and of good structure.

-Clean the clams, discarding any broken or open ones, and let them soak in salted water for 2 hours.
+Purge the clams, discarding broken or open ones, and soak them in salted water for 2 hours.

-Cut the celery and carrots into chunks and place them in a pot with water, parsley, bay leaves, and peppercorns.
+Cut celery and carrots into cubes and put them in a pot with water, parsley, bay leaves, and whole peppercorns.
 Bring to a boil.

-Dip the octopus tentacles into the boiling water 4-5 times, then cook for 30-35 minutes over medium heat.
+Immerse the octopus tentacles in boiling water 4-5 times, then cook for 30-35 minutes over medium heat.

-Clean the mussels by removing the beard and encrustations, then rinse them well.
+Clean the mussels by removing the beard and any encrusted parts, then rinse them well.

 Clean the shrimp by removing the head, legs, tail, shell, and intestine.